 Direct, indirect.

-The direct transfer paper for inkjet printers is best suited for white t-shirts or uniform material.
-Most inkjet printers will not have white ink.
-Any white parts of the image will be made by the white material the image is being transferred to.
 Photos will transfer with the direct transfer type but be sure to print with the highest quality settings.
 Then print in mirror mode so the final product is not backwards.
-I would not recommend using this type with burlap or other coarse heavy materials.
+I don’t recommend using either with burlap or other coarse heavy materials.

 Choosing a Type